glf30/Unit-3-LAB-React-Shopping-Cart/README.md

 ## Goals

-- Display at least 30 products using reusable components
+- Display the 30 given products using reusable components
 - Allow users to add products to a cart and view them on a separate page
 - Track quantity if a product is added more than once
 - Show the total cost of items in the cart